D2-mods/Better-IWD-Pregen/README.md

 - BG2: Fixes incorrect durations for some effects (tested in BG2 fixpack v13).
 - EE variant is for v2.0+.
 Older versions will use the same as classic BG2 engine.

-NOTE: May be skipped if some mod changes for Minsc are installed.
+> Note: May be skipped if certain mod changes for Minsc are installed.

 --